-- 5B1: Map of The Test Plot Area within the Trial Site: This paper form is provided for optional use.
-Follow the instructions on the page.
-Scan and upload the completed form(s) to the eFDB and retain the original with the raw data.
-If the paper form(s) are not used, discard. - 5C.
-Plot Plan: See instructions on this eFDB form for requirements of the uploaded plot plot(s).
-Complete this form to provide details that describe the plot layout, when the plot plan is actually made (or when additional details are added).

-- 5C1: Plot Plan: This paper form is provided for optional use.
+- 5C.
+Plot Plan: See instructions on this eFDB form for requirements of the uploaded plot plan(s).
+Complete this form to provide details that describe the plot layout, when the plot plan is actually made (or when additional details are added). - 5C: Plot Plan: This paper form is provided for optional use.
 Follow the instructions on the page and/or see the requirements below.
 Scan and upload the completed form(s) to the eFDB and retain the original with the raw data.
 If the paper form(s) are not used, discard. - a.
-Location and dimensions of the treated and untreated plots (length, width, row/bed spacing, etc.) and distances to permanent marker(s) from at least two plot corners per plot.
-GPS readings for permanent markers are acceptable (an SOP should be in place, including how accuracy is verified).
+Location and dimensions of the treated and untreated plots (length, width, row/bed spacing, etc.) and distances to permanent marker(s) from at least two plot corners per plot (for perennial crops, distances are needed from two plot centers per plot).
+GPS readings for each plot corner (or two plot centers for perennial crops) from permanent markers are acceptable (an SOP should be in place, including how accuracy is verified).
 Dimensions of buffer areas are also needed. - b.
 Number of rows/beds for established plantings of trees and bushes, the number of plants in the row and the distance between rows is useful here. - c.
 Direction and % of slope an arrow should be used to point down the slope.
 Please note that the slope may go more than one direction. - d.
 Direction of the rows - e.
 North direction

 Please complete this plan before making the first application.
 Relative positions and buffers of adjacent trials are to be indicated.

 Requirements of the plot plan when there are immediately adjacent plots: